List of aircraft carriers

 "In commission" denotes the period that the ship was officially in commission with the given name for the given country as an aircraft carrier as defined above.

 Numbers of aircraft carriers by country

+The table below does not include submarine aircraft carriers, seaplane tenders, escort carriers, merchant aircraft carriers, helicopter carriers, or amphibious assault ships.
+It includes ships under construction, but not ships that never got past the planning stage.